 Don’t hesitate to let us know if you hit a snag in the process – or if you’re stumped by a question about health coverage.
 Of course, we’d also love to hear about your success in getting coverage and quality healthcare.

-Your guide to health insurance resources
+About us: your guide to navigating health insurance

 Since 1994, healthinsurance.org has been a guide for consumers seeking straightforward explanations about the workings of individual health insurance – also known as medical insurance – and help finding affordable coverage.

-The topic of insurance can be confusing, but we’re here with more information than ever: educational articles, expert health policy analysis, frequently asked questions about reform, a health insurance glossary, and guides to the health marketplaces and other insurance resources in each state.
+The topic of insurance can be confusing, but we’re here with more information than ever: educational articles, expert health policy analysis, frequently asked questions about reform, a health insurance glossary, and guides to the healthcare marketplaces and other insurance resources in each state.

 Coverage tailored to your needs